jrgn9/data2410-portfolio/README.md

 |---------|------------|----------|----------|
 | IP:port | 0.0 - 25.0 | X MB     | Y Mbps   |

-**Table below lists all the available options that you can use to invoke the server:**
+**Table below lists all the available options that you can use to invoke the client:**

 | flag | long flag  | input       | type      | description                                                                                                                                                                                                                          |
 |------|------------|-------------|-----------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|